 In the end it would be 18 hours before the advance on Arnhem began.
 The assault, at 11 a.m. on the morning on September 21, was this time led by the Irish Guards.
 But they hadn’t got far when they too were stopped by German anti-tank guns.
 In any case, around the same time as the first of the British tanks had arrived on the bridge at Nijmegen, John Frost’s 2nd battalion at the Arnhem bridge had finally been overpowered after fighting almost non-stop for 72 hours.
 The ultimate objective of Operation Market Garden had been lost.

 For Burriss, there was still a lot of war to fight.
 Exactly a week after the Waal crossing, as it defended the 82nd Airborne Division’s eastern flank against German counter-attacks in the nearby Den Heuvel woods, ‘I’ Company suffered further heavy losses.
-Burriss would spend the Christmas of 1944 in a frozen trench in the Ardennes as the Battle of the Bulge raged, liberate a German concentration camp and finally reach Berlin itself – one of the first Americans to see the city, as the Reichstag still smouldered.
+Burriss would spend the Christmas of 1944 in a frozen trench in the Ardennes as the Battle of the Bulge raged.
+In the spring of 1945 he would liberate a German concentration camp and finally reach Berlin itself – one of the first Americans to see the city, as the Reichstag still smouldered.
 By the end of the war, only 27 of Burriss’s original company of 119 enlisted men and eight officers were still alive.
 But throughout the war, Burriss says he always believed he would survive and return home to his wife Louisa in South Carolina, who he had married in 1942 shortly before leaving the States for North Africa.
 He did so, had four children with her, set up a successful construction business and was a Republican member of the state legislature for 18 years.

 As for Operation Market Garden, it has gone down in military history as one of the great failures of World War II, a grand gamble that went disastrously wrong.
 In the grand scheme of things, it was certainly unsuccessful: the ultimate objectives – to reach the Rhine, thrust into the Ruhr, and bring the war to a quick end, were never realized.
 But what is often forgotten – even in the movie A Bridge Too Far – is that the operation did liberate a large section of Holland, which had been under 51 months of German occupation at the time.
 The men who died in Operation Market Garden, including those of the 3d Battalion of the 504th Parachute Infantry Regiment, 82nd Airborne Division, did not do so in vain.

 After the withdrawal from Arnhem, the front line remained at the Rhine until March 1945, when the Allies launched their next major offensive, this time a much more conventional one.
 In the meantime, the Dutch living north of the Rhine suffered terribly from the increasingly brutal German occupation.
-During the so-called “hunger winter” of 1944, when the Nazis systematically starved the Dutch population, up to 20,000 people, mainly children and the elderly, died.
+During the “hunger winter” of 1944, when the Nazis systematically starved the Dutch population, up to 20,000 people, mainly children and the elderly, died.
 Operation Market Garden, and specifically the crossing of the Waal river that allowed the Allies to capture the bridge at Nijmegen, spared two million Dutch citizens that fate.
 One of them, living in Nijmegen at the time of Operation Market Garden, was my grandmother.